Choosing a place to live while you study at BCUIC may seem like an enormous task - especially if you are unfamiliar with Birmingham.

 Types of Accommodation

-Private Apartment – You have complete privacy and don’t share any facilities with other residents.
+Apartment - This can be a more costly option but does give you complete privacy, as you don't share any facilities with other residents.

 Halls of Residence